dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 IPFS is part of the DAppNode technology stack, but it sometimes causes problems with certain routers or consumes too much of capped data plans.
 If you experience any of the following issues, you might want to consider switching to IPFS remote:

 - Home networking issues
-- The DAppStore does not render propertly
+- The DAppStore does not render properly
-- Issues downlading new packages or updates
+- Issues downloading new packages or updates

 #### IPFS gateways and security

 Connecting to IPFS remote gateways could enable security risks like the gateway serving malicious content to the user.
 We mitigate this by verifying the content downladed with the [CID technology](https://docs.ipfs.io/concepts/content-addressing/).

 If the DAppNode IPFS gateway is not available (we make no uptime guarantees and we offer it on a best-effort basis) the user can set another IPFS gateway in the input field, check out all the [IPFS gateways available](https://ipfs.github.io/public-gateway-checker/).
-DAppNode recommends using them as the last solution.
+DAppNode recommends using them as a last resort.

 ## Network

 In the network section we can do some technical stuff:

-- IP: usually, the IP we have in our houses are dynamics, so we have not a IP, because of this situation, DAppNode uses DynDNS, DynDNS associates an IP to a direction like 0773a23d34aed273.dyndns.dappnode.io, for example.
-It's necessary to use a direction to run some services, DynDNS is the solution to this problem.
-If your IP is for any reason, and you don't want to use DynDNS, you can set up with this field.
+- IP: usually, the IP's assigned by residential ISPs are dynamic IPs.
+As a result most users do not have a static IP that remains unchaged.
+This means that it can be difficult to connect to your home IP as it changes dynamically as per your ISP.
+To resolve this very common situation, Dappnode uses DynDNS, a DDNS.
+DynDNS associates any IP including dynamicly assigned IPs to a unique URL like 0773a23d34aed273.dyndns.dappnode.io, for example, for persistant access to a dynamic destination.
+It's necessary to use a this to run some services, and DynDNS is the solution to this problem.
+If your IP is Static for any reason, and you don't want to use DynDNS, you can set up with this field.

-**HTTPs Portal**: to see this option you need to install de HTTPS package.
+**HTTPs Portal**: to see this option you need to install the HTTPS package.
 Here you can expose services using the protocol HTTPS.
 What does it mean?
-If you expose for example geth, you expose your geth RPC to the Internet, so you can use metamask from anywhere.
-You have to be careful with his feature.
-In this section we have listed the services we "recommend" or we think is interesting to expose to.
+If you expose for example Geth, you expose your Geth RPC to the Internet, so you can connect to your node via MetaMask or another Web3 Wallet of your choice from anywhere.
+You must be careful using this feature.
+In this section we have listed the services we "recommend" or we beleive can be useful for various use cases.
+None are exposed by default for security purposes but if you so choose to expose any of the ports of the below services you can with one click generate a secure link directly to your node's API port via a unique HTTPS URL to acces the API remotely.
+Take care in what you expose and with whom you share the generated URL as to not expose more than you intended.
+Be sure to understand the implications of opening/exposing any package's API ports to the internet.

 <p align="center">
     <img src="../../../../img/system_view_network.png"/>